 So when these crawlers come to the central server database.
 They transfer all the data to the server for analysis.

-There are certain crawling policies on which indexing of the pages depends.
+There are specific crawling policies on which indexing of the pages depends.

-On the basis of these policies, either all the pages or some of the pages get indexed in Google or any other search engine server.
+By these policies, either all the pages or some of the pages get indexed by Google or any other search engine server.